 Photopic vs Scotopic Lumens

-The science of scotopic lumens includes a factor used to adjust the photopic value to give a true representation of how “good” the lumens are.
+The science of scotopic lumens includes a factor used to adjust the photopic value to give a true representation of the lumens quality.
 This factor is the S/P ratio.
 The S/P ratio attempts to level lumen quality between light sources.
 The factor adjusts the effective value of lumens, up or down, from the photopic lumens.

 LED S/P ratio = 2.0